eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ## Exposure Tolerance {#exposure-tolerance}

-A core design principle of this protocol is that the Boot Factor (BF) is considered **public information** and its security does not depend on the BF's confidentiality.
-This exposure tolerance is a deliberate architectural choice that enables powerful, flexible provisioning patterns, such as using a public key from an ACME certificate as a verifiable Boot Factor.
+A core design principle of this protocol is that the Boot Factor (BF) **can be public information without compromising security**.
+Its value may be derived from public sources (e.g., an image digest) or appear in logs and metadata services.

-This design places the entire security burden for the initial authentication on the confidentiality of the **Instance Factor (IF)**.
-The protocol's security is anchored on the Attester proving its knowledge of the secret `IF` in conjunction with the public `BF`.
+This design places the entire security burden for the initial authentication on the proof of possession of the Instance Factor (IF).
+The protocol's security is anchored on the Attester demonstrating knowledge of the measurable `IF` in conjunction with the public `BF`.
+Operational risk is therefore focused on the integrity of the measurement process and the out-of-band verification channel for the `IF`, not on protecting the `BF`'s confidentiality.
+The "`accept-once`" policy for each `eca_uuid` ensures that even if an adversary could forge a valid proof for a given `IF`, it would be useless for replaying a completed ceremony.

 The operational risk is therefore focused on preventing the concurrent exposure of both `BF` and `IF`.
 This risk is tightly time-bounded by two key factors: